Our Favorite Garlic-Parmesan Roasted Cauliflower

 Here are the tips and tricks to achieving the very best oven-roasted cauliflower:

-• Cut the cauliflower into evenly sized florets: This encourages even roasting.
+• Cut the cauliflower into even size florets: This encourages even roasting.

-• Aim for flat edges on the florets: The more flat edges that make contact with the pan, the better caramelization.
+• Aim for flat edges on the florets: The more flat edges that make contact with the pan, the better caramelization you will achieve.

-• Use Plenty of Oil.
-Dry florets have a higher tendency for burning.
-Use lots of heart-healthy olive oil!
+• Use plenty of oil.
+Dry florets have a higher tendency for burning, so be generous with your olive oil coating.

 Serving Suggestions: